 If your land falls within an NVZ or groundwater SPZ, there may be additional rules that affect your waste and recycling.
 Find out about:

 Fly-tipping on private land: landowner responsibilities

 Fly-tipping is the illegal dumping of liquid or solid waste on land or in water.
 It’s against the law to allow fly-tipping on your land as fly-tipped waste can harm human health or the environment.

-If you find waste dumped illegally on your land or water (eg river, stream, pond or ditch) you must:
+If you find waste dumped illegally on your land or water (for example in a river, stream, pond or ditch) you must:

-- arrange to remove the fly-tipped waste safely - see the waste duty of care guidance
+- arrange to remove the fly-tipped waste safely - see the waste duty of care code of practice

 - pay for the removal and disposal

-Your local council or the Environment Agency may take enforcement action (like your local council serving you a notice to remove the waste) if you don’t get the waste removed.
+Your local council or the Environment Agency may take enforcement action (for example your local council may serve you a notice to remove the waste) if you do not get the waste removed.